thejasvibr/bat_beamshapes/README.md

 TODO:
 * Verification tests to check output with Beranek & Mellow 2012 graphs:
-    * piston in a sphere pending.s
+    * piston in a sphere pending
-* change official name from 'bat_beamshapes' to just 'beamshapes'
-* Ideas for package logo:
-    * butterfly - N suggests

 DONE:
 * ~~Uniform output format to a np.array that has 20*log10 D_theta/D_0~~ Done.